 If there exists a misconception about The Writing Center, it is that it functions primarily a proofreading service, that we provide a sort of one-hour martinizing to "clean up" student papers.
 That is not what we do.
 Everything we do is aimed at empowering the student writer to write effectively without our intervention, and proofreading students‘ papers for them would be counter to this aim.
 In view of our limited time and resources, we try to concentrate efforts where they will do the most long-term good.
 For example, we would ask, “How can you make this paragraph more coherent or persuasive?” as opposed to “Which pronoun case is used before a gerund?”
 This does not mean that we do not address grammar and punctuation problems, because we do.
 We work with students to help them recognize and correct their errors and patterns of error as well as introducing them to useful proofreading techniques.

 The Writing Center is located in the Student Success Center on the ground floor of the LC Norton Library

 Mondays: 8-10 am, 2-6 pm

 Thursdays: 9:30-10:30 am & 2-8 pm

 Fridays 8-10 am

 To make an appointment, call (318) 487-7160, or

 go to the Writing Center to sign up in the schedule binder.

-For online writing assistance, go to the chat room at
+For online writing assistance, visit the chat room during the hours listed below:

 Meet the Writing Center Assistants